Educational Psychology Service

 The child or young person will not be needed at the appointment.
 However, if a parent would find it helpful, a member of staff from the educational setting, another involved professional or friend/relative could accompany them to the appointment.

-The EP will prepare a written record of the consultation and give the parent a copy.
-The EP will not share this information with other professionals unless the EP has the parents’ permission or thinks the child or young person may be in danger.
+During the session the EP will prepare a written record of the consultation and give the parent a copy.
+The EP will not share this information with other professionals unless the EP has the parents’ permission or thinks the child or young person may be in danger or at risk.
 We will take some details from a parent when they book a meeting on the telephone.